 Methodology of the Research

-Data for the study was collected through a 10-15 minute online survey and then analysed by the researchers.
+Data for the study was collected through a 10-15 minute online survey open in 2014 and 2015.
+The data was then analysed by the researchers.

 At the start of the survey, participants were told the study’s objective was to learn more about the experiences of LGB people in sporting environments.

 Participants were strongly encouraged to participate and ‘share their stories:’

 - Regardless of whether they had experienced discrimination or participated in sport